 In my next post, I will explore in more depth the history of exotic dance in cultures around the world.
 From old Hollywood glamour to classic pin-up charm, from sassy string bikinis to flowing evening dresses, every dancer has a unique way of expressing herself.
 The job is always challenging, often rewarding, and not one night is ever the same.
 As we delve into this fascinating collection of stories, let’s first look at the origins of exotic dance, and where it all began.

 The Paid To Dance series is now available WORLDWIDE in paperback and Kindle eBook.

-Paid To Dance: Asha’s Story Part Two is AVAILABLE FOR PRE-ORDER in paperback and Kindle eBook for release WORLDWIDE on July 20th, 2018.
+Paid To Dance: Asha’s Story Part Two is AVAILABLE FOR PRE-ORDER in paperback eBook for release WORLDWIDE on July 20th, 2018.